Jose-Daniel-Lopez/github-activity/README.md

-# GitHub Activity CLI
+# GitHub Activity API

 A Spring Boot REST API application that fetches and displays recent GitHub user activity.
-While named as a "CLI tool", this project currently provides a web service with REST endpoints that can be consumed by CLI clients, web applications, or other services.
+This project provides a web service with REST endpoints that can be consumed by web applications, mobile apps, or other services.

 ## Features

 - **Comprehensive Activity Tracking**: Fetches various types of GitHub user activities including commits, issues, pull requests, stars, forks, releases, and more
 - **RESTful API**: Clean REST endpoints for programmatic access
-- **ANSI Color Formatting**: Formatted output with colors and icons for terminal display
 - **Reactive Architecture**: Built with Spring WebFlux for non-blocking I/O operations
 - **GitHub API Integration**: Direct integration with GitHub's public Events API
 - **Error Handling**: Robust error handling for API failures and user not found scenarios